 3.81 ft (1.16 m)

 970 lb (440 kg)

 4,718 lb (2,140 kg)

 3 x Solid Fuel Type 4 Mark 1 Model 20 rockets generating 1,764 lb of total thrust.

-404 mph (650 kmh; 351 kts)
+404 mph (650 kph; 351 kts)

-41,404 feet (12,620 m; 7.8 miles)
+41,404 feet (12,620 m; 7.84 miles)

 1 x 2,646lb warhead in nose.